Elon Musk puts Twitter deal on hold over fake account details

 Twitter has long had an issue with automated, fake accounts being used to relentlessly post content.

-Mr Musk has called for "defeating the spam bots" on Twitter as well as several other changes including bringing back some banned accounts, including that of former US President Donald Trump.
+Mr Musk has called for "defeating the spam bots" on Twitter as well as several other changes, including bringing back some banned accounts such as that of former US President Donald Trump.

+His latest move comes after an announcement that two Twitter executives are leaving the social media company.

+Kayvon Beykpour, who led Twitter's consumer division, and Bruce Falck, who oversaw revenue, both tweeted on Thursday that the departures were not their decisions.